-We are often reminded that cities look more alike everywhere in the world.
-Some parts certainly do.
-Truthfully, Tokyo can be hard to pick out in a line-up of world cities in some of its newer areas.
-Even so, the globalized generic city does not rule.
-Instead there is a particular landscape, mostly low-rise, with a dense seas of houses, shops and businesses that dominate even in the various centres where global standards dominate.
-Occasionally the mat is lifted and mini-manhattan’s appear to serve the financial services community, dominated by ex-pats who perhaps prefer to not be reminded that they are not home.
-These areas are filled with tall buildings as one might expect in any world city.
-Yet it’s all built without fear or favour when it comes to style or intent, and in the end the menace of globalization is entirely swallowed by the city as a whole.
+A tour of the world used to be about finding differences.
+Today we are forcefully reminded that cities look more and more alike, especially in newer areas.
+Tokyo is no different.
+Luckily it is large enough that the effect has some natural limits.
+It's hard to make a dent in a megacity.
+Outside the zones of generic construction there is still a particular landscape, low-rise, mostly filled with a dense seas of houses, shops and businesses even in the centres where global standards dominate.
+Occasionally the mat is lifted and mini-manhattan’s pop up to serve the financial services community, dominated by ex-pats who prefer to pretend they never left home.
+These areas are filled with tall buildings as expected of a world city.
+Yet it’s all built without fear or favour when it comes to style or intent, and in the end globalization is entirely swallowed by the city as a whole.

-Given the times, the stance was not unreasonable.
-What urban architecture could honestly embrace the global uprisings of 1968, the OPEC embargo, the massive population growth and urban migration that was turning the city into a collection of isolation, making every inhabitant a stranger?
+Given the times, the stance was reasonable.
+What urban architecture could honestly embrace the global uprisings of 1968, the OPEC embargo, the massive population growth and urban migration that was turning cities into a collective of isolation, every inhabitant a stranger?
 It is not surprising the architecture of the time took a consciously inward turn, abandoning urbanism as an idea and focusing instead on the poetry of interior space.
-Not to be mistaken, the outcome was exceptional.
-For architects like Kazuo Shinohara the city became a place of beautiful interior landscapes of columns and platforms (to be fair, this was also the case with the villas he built outside the city).
-Toyo Ito built the most extreme example of the time in the form of a home for his sister, who was in mourning for the loss of her husband - to create perfect quietude he designed lyrically curved walls around an inner courtyard that was barely accessible, suggesting that even a protected exterior space was not welcome.
+For architects like Kazuo Shinohara the city became a place of beautiful interior landscapes of columns and platforms (curiously, this was also the case with the villas he built outside the city, where the need to hide away from context is less convincing).
+Toyo Ito built the most extreme example of the time in the form of a home for his sister, who was in mourning for the loss of her husband - to create perfect quietude he designed lyrically curved walls around an inner courtyard that was barely accessible, suggesting that even an enclosed outside space was not welcome.
 Building on this work Tadao Ando famously reduced the city to light and sky.

 These choices were powerful and fascinating, but whatever the impulse driving them was, it has ebbed in the intervening decades.
-Fear or nervousness perhaps remains, but there is a growing feeling that the city is safe enough that it can now be treated as something legitimate, something to look upon with as much favour as a grove of trees.
+Nervousness about the city remains, but there is a growing feeling that the city is safe enough that it can now be treated as something legitimate, almost as welcome as a grove of trees.

 The modernism of Mies was vestigially classical, separating strategies between those of the city and those of the countryside.
 The language was less obviously divided however, and this seems something to consider.
 When the city is so dense that all space is at a premium the waste of isolating land by building walls is fantastic.
 A glass-boxed rural villa makes far more sense than a closed urban escape.
 The Farnsworth House in that case is the perfect model, but how well can it be transferred?